bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 This section describes Domain-level instantiations of the enterprise-level reference architecture. i.e. solutions (See [Enterprise Data Platform Reference Architecture](level_1.md#enterprise-data-platform-reference-architecture))

+## Why It Matters

+At the domain level, applying solution architecture patterns and standards ensures consistency, interoperability, and compliance, enabling faster delivery, reducing rework, and ensuring each solution strengthens the enterprise “town plan.”

 <br>
 <br>